JamesLouie/handbook-pages/docs/college-preparation/clubs.md

 ## Organization Leadership

-I wasn't chess club president in high school, so college clubs was my first experience at leading a group of people.
+I wasn't chess club president in high school, so college clubs was my first experience at working a group of people on something that had a real impact.
+You will learn how about planning, logistics, and leadership.
 You'll be tasked with a lot of hard decisions, some of which will be great successes and some will be epic failures.
 This was an important learning lesson for me, because I made some HUGE mistakes during my time that has shaped how I approach leadership in my career now.
 You learn a lot about yourself and how your beliefs work with real people, and I think thats invaluable experience.

 ## Social Life